 The God Revealed in Jesus Christ - a Booklet

-A Brief Introduction to Trinitarian Theology
+An Introduction to Trinitarian Faith

 If we want the most accurate picture of God, we don’t need to look any further than Jesus Christ.
 In Jesus we meet God as God really is.
-“He who has seen me,” Jesus said, “has seen the Father” (John 14:9).
+“Anyone who has seen me,” Jesus said, “has seen the Father” (John 14:9).

 All scripture quotations, unless otherwise indicated, are taken from the Holy Bible, New International Version®, NIV®.
 Copyright ©1973, 1978, 1984 by Biblica, Inc.™ Used by permission of Zondervan.
 All rights reserved worldwide. www.zondervan.com

 Jesus Christ is the perfect revelation of the Father.
-No one has ever seen God, but Jesus Christ, the only Son of the Father, has made him known (John 1:18).
+“No one has ever seen God, but the one and only Son [Jesus]…has made him known” (John 1:18).